1 9 7 5 (USA)

 Written by Uris from his own experience – he had been taken to court in Britain by one Dr Wladislaw Dering for a derogatory reference in his book Exodus – it was windily directed and scripted and mindfully ignored the complexities of history.

-Jack Hawkins (Justice Gilroy) was suffering from throat cancer during the filming.
-His voice was dubbed by Charles Gray.
+Jack Hawkins (Justice Gilroy), in his last performance, was suffering from throat cancer during the filming and his voice was dubbed by Charles Gray.

-The ‘QB’ in the title stands for ‘Queen’s Bench’ and VII (seven) is the number of the courtroom in which the climactic trial occurs.
+The ‘QB’ in the title stands for ‘Queen’s Bench’ and VII (seven) is the number of the courtroom at the Old Bailey in which the climactic trial occurs.

 Dr Stanislaus Lotaki